United Arab Emirates

 Abu Dhabi Travel Guide

 The brash, bold city of Abu Dhabi is a modern marvel, capital of the wealthy United Arab Emirates and headquarters of the world's richest oil operating companies.
-The pulsating city, with futuristic skyscrapers and wide tree-lined boulevards, is capitalising on its sophistication, amazing duty-free shopping zone, its luxury hotels and top class transport and communication infrastructure to attract tourists.
+The pulsating city, with futuristic skyscrapers and wide tree-lined boulevards, is capitalising on its sophistication, amazing duty-free shopping zone, luxury hotels and top-class transport and communication infrastructure to attract tourists.
 They come not only for the 'retail therapy' and glitz, but also to explore the fascinating culture of the vast Abu Dhabi Emirate itself (it is the largest of the seven Emirates), with its miles of desert and interesting oases.

 Become our Abu Dhabi Travel Expert

 We are looking for contributors for our Abu Dhabi travel guide.
 If you are a local, a regular traveller to Abu Dhabi or a travel professional with time to contribute and answer occasional forum questions, please contact us.